 Sharp Laboratories of Europe has played a prominent role in the development of technology for Sharp products since our formation in 1990.
 For example, we have been the centre of expertise within the corporation for "added function displays" creating technology such as no glasses 3D, dual view displays, sensor in display, memory in display and variable viewing angle displays.

-There is much debate on climate change and the future energy strategy.
+Climate change remains a challenge for mankind and the future energy strategy is being debated.
 We are developing advanced solar solutions that will offer consumers combined heat and power.
 In collaboration with partners we are developing future energy storage technologies.

 As a company we believe in being open and working as a team to bring our individual skills and expertise to finding innovative solutions to problems.
-Our success is in commercialising technology through our parent Sharp Corporation or in collaboration with other companies.
+Our success is in commercialising technology through our parent Sharp Corporation or in collaboration with other companies and we are active participants in collaborative projects supported by Innovate UK and similar organisations.

 To do this we need people who are excellent in their own specialism, who will take us in new directions, but who also have a passion for creating new products and who thrive in teams with other specialists.